The Industrial Heat Recovery Support (IHRS) programme was designed to encourage and support investment in heat recovery technologies.

 - increase deployment of such technologies in England and Wales

-Funding (from a total pot of £18 million) is allocated through a competitive process.
+Funding (from a total pot of £18 million) was allocated through a competitive process.
 Scoring criteria is provided in the programme guidance documents.

 - Phase 1: conceptualise and define the areas where your business could reuse waste heat; assess costs and benefits

-Projects can be funded from 3 different entry points:
+Projects were funded from 3 different entry points:

 - feasibility study and preliminary engineering (Phase 1); or